Stay tuned for information on the 2019 Mini-Kit, an Illinois Central single sheathed box car. It will be available in HO and N scale for 2019.

-In 2018, the Mini-Kit includes resin conversion parts and decals to convert an Accurail 40ft wood reefer into an FGEX truss rod refrigerator.
+In 2018, the Mini-Kit included resin conversion parts and decals to convert an Accurail 40ft wood reefer into an FGEX truss rod refrigerator.
 The HO conversion was created by Frank Hodina, and his test model is pictured below.
-The kit will also be available in O, S, and N scales, with pattern work by Mike Skibbe.
+The kit was also available in O, S, and N scales, with pattern work by Mike Skibbe.

 Completed test model by Frank Hodina: